IAIK/gzkbpp/README.md

 New circuits can be implemented by adding three specific methods to the `CircuitContainer` class (exchange "Instance" with the name of the circuit):
 1. `initInstance(.)`

     This method initializes a new circuit.
 Typical values for block ciphers include the number of rounds or the number of branches for Feistel-based constructions.
 Any necessary precompution (e.g. round keys, round constants) should also be done in this method.
-Note that in ZKB++, each multiplication gate requires a set of random values, and therefore the number of multiplication gates must also be set in this method.
+Note that in ZKB++, each multiplication gate requires a set of random values, and therefore the number of multiplication gates must also be set here.
 Moreover, the necessary function pointers are also set in this method.
 2. `directInstance(.)`

     This method is a direct evaluation of the specified circuit, without any multi-party computations, shares or random numbers for the multiplications.